ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

 in the ICOFOM Study Series (ISS), and before that, in Museological Working Papers (MuWoP).
-The theoretical Museology discussed in those publications, built a foundation utilizing the specific terms "musealia", "museality" and "musealization", introduced by Stránský in the 1960s (Brulon Soares, 2018).
+The theoretical Museology discussed in those publications, built a foundation utilizing the specific terms “musealia”, “museality” and “musealization”, introduced by Stránský in the 1960s (Brulon Soares, 2018).
 Peter van Mensch (apud Cury, 2020) understands these terms as a conceptual triad, the basic structure where museological theory is sustained.